 This Ginger Turmeric Chicken is one of my favorites recipes for summer cookouts.
 It is incredibly flavorful and best when prepared in advance.
-The recipe also scales very well if you plan to feed a crowd or want to meal-prep and freeze super-easy future meals.
+The recipe also scales well if you plan to feed a crowd or want to meal-prep and freeze super-easy future meals.

 I like using boneless, skinless chicken thighs in this ginger turmeric marinade.
 The thighs stay juicy and showcase the flavors of the marinade well.
 However, chicken breasts, shrimp, and tofu are delicious when prepared with this marinade.
 Just make sure to shorten the grill time appropriately so they don’t dry out!

 I hope you enjoy this ginger turmeric chicken as much as we do.
 To make it a complete meal, I usually serve the chicken on a bed of baby spinach topped with quinoa.
 It is especially delicious when paired with this Creamy Cilantro Lime Sauce!
-Recipe adapted from a Sur La Table cooking class recipe (unavailable online).
+Recipe was adapted from a Sur La Table cooking class recipe (unavailable online).

 - 2 inch piece fresh ginger (peeled)

 - 1 inch piece fresh turmeric (peeled or 1 teaspoon powder turmeric)

 - 4 cloves garlic